ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 102 - Algorithms to Live By: The Computer Science of Human Decisions - Brian Christian and Tom Griffiths

-How the simple, precise algorithms used by computers can also untangle very human questions
+How the simple, precise algorithms used by computers can also untangle very human questions.

 ### 103 - The One Thing: The Surprisingly Simple Truth Behind Extraordinary Results: Achieve your goals with one of the world's bestselling success books - Gary Keller